opendocsg/slw-judgments-backfill/2018_SGHC_74/report.md

 53     The Company submitted that, even if the SD was authentic, it was inadmissible evidence under

 the rule in _Shephard v Cartwright_.
 I did not accept this submission.
 To begin with, the rule in _Shephard v Cartwright_ had no application here, as that rule dealt with the use of subsequent declarations and conduct as evidence of the state of mind of a _transferor_ for the purposes of rebutting the presumption of resulting trust or presumption of advancement.
 In the context of the events described in the SD, the relevant “transferor” was TGC and not TTL.
 The SD was not a subsequent declaration by _TGC_ of what his subjective intention was at an earlier time.
 The SD represented _TTL’s_ recollection of remarks made by TGC to TTL contemporaneously with the events to which those remarks relate.
-In any event, _Shephard v Cartwright_ is no longer good law in Singapore in the light of the Court of Appeal’s decision in _Tan Yok Koon v Tan Choo Suan_ [2017] 1 SLR 654 at [110] (“ _Tan Yok Koon_ ”).
+In any event, _Shephard v Cartwright_ is no longer good law in Singapore in the light of the Court of Appeal’s decision in _Tan Yok Koon v Tan Choo Suan_ <span class="citation">[2017] 1 SLR 654</span> at [110] (“ _Tan Yok Koon_ ”).

 54     I therefore held that the SD was admissible pursuant to s 32(1)( _j_ )(i) of the Evidence Act (“EA”), and that this was not a case in which the SD should be excluded under s 32(3) of the EA.
 However, having regard to the apparently self-serving nature of the SD, I warned myself to treat the SD with caution and, in keeping with the approach recommended in _Tan Yok Koon_ at [110], to carefully ascribed the precise weight to the SD.
 I proposed to do so by checking for the SD’s consistency with the relevant factual background, the available objective evidence and as well as other evidence which has been found to be true.
 The need to carefully evaluate the weight of the SD in this manner is particularly important since TTL was no longer available to be cross-examined on the assertions made in the SD.